Background

 Services having access to SIS II

-In compliance with the legal acts of SIS II (article 27 of the Regulation and article 40 of the Decision SIS II) the following Services/Authorities may have access to the System :
+In compliance with the legal acts of SIS (article 34 of the Regulation 2018/1861 and article 44 of the Regulation 2018/1862 the following Services/Authorities may have access to the System :

 - Customs Authorities